-Renee Mueller is an Ann Arbor based artist who grew up in the magical world of theater and dance.
-Her love for this field lead her to pursue her BFA in Dance and Choreography at the University of Michigan.
+Renee Mueller is an Ann Arbor-based artist who grew up in the magical world of theater and dance.
+Her love for this field led her to pursue her BFA in Dance and Choreography at the University of Michigan.
 When Renee decided to pursue another artistic avenue, her background in dance and choreography served as her inspiration.

 When did your love of art first begin?

 My love of art began when I was three and my mother took me to my first ballet class.
 I remember the white studio walls, the mirrors, the music and the freedom of movement.
 That class was the beginning of my artistic journey.